tethysplatform/tethys/docs/recipes/quotas/custom_quotas.rst

     class StationQuotaHandler(ResourceQuotaHandler):
         """
-        Defines qutoas for measurement station storage for the persistent store._custom_quotas
+        Defines quotas for measurement station storage for the persistent store._custom_quotas

         inherits from ResourceQuotaHandler
         """